derekstavis/python-sysfs-gpio/README.md

 This package offer Python classes to work with GPIO on Linux.

-## Core Requirements
+## System Requirements

-As this pacakge relies on modern techniques provided by Linux kernel, your kernel version should support at least EPoll and SysFS interfaces.
+As this package relies on modern techniques provided by Linux kernel, so your kernel version should support at least EPoll and SysFS interfaces.

 ## Package Requirements